rudotriton/qmk_firmware/keyboards/wilba_tech/rama_works_kara/keymaps/rudotriton_mk1/readme.md

   - it really doesn't matter though
 - remove the led testing code and keys on `_FNBOTH`
 - should the `TO`s be `DF`s for changing default layers?

+## suspend and LEDs

+I have my keyboards connected through my monitor, so when the monitor is off, they turn off as well, so far so good.
+The port on the side of the monitor seems to stay on when the monitor is off, e.g. I can charge my phone.
+However, my keyboard doesn't work when connected to it and the monitor is off, but its LEDs stay on.
+It also doesn't seem to be in a suspend state, because the suspend code isn't run.